MDX

 ExternalSiteLink

-If you do not want the text to be rendered inside a p element, you can pass it using the children attribute as shown in the example above.
+If you do not want the text to be rendered inside a p element, you can pass it via the children prop as shown in the example above.

 AcpApisOverview and ExternalApisOverview